ZepingYang/R-Codes-for-Epidemiological-Research-Paradigm/Descriptive Analysis/Introduction.md

 # Descriptive Analysis
-Codes in this part are used to conduct descriptive analysis.
-That is, do some statistical description without further statistical inference.
+Codes in this part are used to conduct some statistical description without further statistical inference.

 Usually, this analysis is limited to the scale of single variable.